Please note that there are two application rounds per year for Monash PhD scholarships, with the following deadlines:

-Applications for the next round of domestic PhD scholarships - October 31 2017.
-Currently we are looking to recruit students with backgrounds and/or interest in molecular biology and/or antibody/protein engineering to develop new biosensors for in vivo sensing.
+Currently we are looking to recruit students with backgrounds and/or interest in molecular biology, antibody/protein engineering, and nanotechnology to use rational and structure-based design approaches to develop new biosensors for real-time sensing.

 We are currently looking for top students to join the lab as full-time PhD students.
-At this time we are particularly interested in people with a background in molecular biology, protein expression (bacterial/mammalian), bioprocessing.
+At this time we are particularly interested in people with a background in molecular biology, protein expression (bacterial/mammalian), bioprocessing - for projects involving in vitro and in vivo protein-based biosensors.
 Note that Monash scholarships are highly competitive selection processes.
-Potential PhD students must win a scholarship to join the lab (further information).
+Potential PhD students must win a scholarship to join the lab (further information), either from Monash, or equivalent from elsewhere.
 Dr Corrie can assist top students with preparing their applications.
-Please look at the relevant scholarship requirements on the Monash website before applying.
 The earlier you contact us, the better the chance of designing a compelling application, and the better the chances of scholarship success.
+Upon initial contact, you will receive a request for further information from the Chemical Engineering Department at Monash University, after which Dr Corrie will contact you directly.

 Undergraduate Projects (variable length, including internships, volunteer, summer/winter projects, engineering 4th-year projects):

-In the contact box below, please describe in 50 words or less why you want to work in our lab.
+In the contact box below, please describe in 50 words or less why you want to work in our lab and where you are up to in your studies.

 We are currently looking for keen undergraduates to help us try out some new ideas.
 Who knows, you might never leave!
-Students with an interest in engineering (chemical, materials, biomedical, electrical) or science (chemistry, physics, biochemistry, biomedical science, microbiology) should consider applying.
+If you would like to try your hand at research, and you are undertaking a degree in engineering (chemical, materials, biomedical, electrical) or science (chemistry, physics, biochemistry, biomedical science, microbiology, pharm sciences), please apply.
 The more time we have to meet and design your project, the more interesting it will be for you.
-We need at least 4 weeks notice (in other words, last minute pleas won't be considered!)
+We need at least 2 months notice (in other words, last minute pleas won't be considered!)
+Don't wait - we can organise projects both in-semester, over summer, and on a volunteer/ad-hoc basis.

 In the contact box below, please describe in 100 words or less the key outcomes from your PhD or previous positions, your expertise and ideas on how this might fit into the Nanosensor Engineering lab, and your plan to secure salary funding through a Fellowship or equivalent.